TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 Is the WiFi network and password you’re using working for that device but not your smart TV?

-If it is, you know for sure your TV is what’s causing the trouble.
+If it is, you know for sure your TV is what’s causing the issues.

 Router/Modem hard reset